payamyek/CarRental/README.md

 # How To Use

-To login to the application use the following credentials: Username = "Admin" and Password = "password123"
+To login into the application use the following credentials: Username = "Admin" and Password = "password123"